msprev/panzer/doc/README.md

 # Introduction

 [pandoc][] is a powerful and flexible document processing tool.
-    The problem is that using pandoc is like sitting behind the flight deck of the Space Shuttle.
+    The problem is that using pandoc presents a huge range of options for customisation of document output.
-    Millions of dials can be twiddled, and it is not easy to know which combinations to choose.
+    Millions of dials can be twiddled, and it is not easy to know which combinations to choose to quickly achieve your desired result.
-    Often you want to take it for a reliable and familiar ride rather than a trip to uncharted space.
+    Often you want to produce document output that fits certain formats, and this may involve the coordination of many elements, scripts and filters.

 [panzer][] can help.
-    It adds *styles* to pandoc.
+    panzer adds *styles* to pandoc.
-    Styles are settings that govern the look and feel of your document in a predictable and reusable way.
+    Styles are metadata fields that govern the look and feel of your document in a convenient and reusable way.
-    More precisely, styles are combinations of templates, metadata settings, filters, postprocessers, and pre- and post-flight scripts. panzer twiddles the dials on pandoc appropriate for your chosen style.
+    Styles are effectively canned combinations of templates, metadata settings, filters, postprocessers, and pre- and post-flight scripts. panzer remembers all this so that you don't have to.
+    Styles can be tweaked on a per document basis by adding the relevant metadata field.

+How do I use panzer?
-Instead of running `pandoc`, you run `panzer` on your document.
+    Instead of `pandoc`, you run `panzer` on your document. panzer will drive pandoc and any associated scripts, and pass on the right information based on your style.
-    Styles are selected, created, and customised using pandoc's metadata.
+    It is easy to create and customise styles.
+    This is done with YAML metadata.
-    To use a style simply add the metadata key `style` to your document.
+    To invoke a style in your document, add the field `style` to its metadata.
     By convention, styles take capitalized values.
     For example:

     style: Notes

-This one-line addition would activate the options relevant for the `Notes` style.
+This would activate the `Notes` style.

-Styles are defined defined ether inside your document, or in panzer's `defaults.yaml` file.
+    This style would be defined in panzer's `defaults.yaml` file or inside the document.

 <!--Like pandoc, panzer expects all input to be encoded in utf-8, and yields-->
 <!--all output in utf-8.
 This also to all interactions between panzer and-->